zetseatZ/into-cps.github.io/simulators/overture/index.md

 ![alt text](overture-fmi-export-menu.png "Overture FMI Export Menu")

-The export fill place a `.fmu` in the project folder on completion and list the export progress in the console like:
+The export fill place a `.fmu` in the project folder on completion and list the export progress in the console as follows:

 ```
 ---------------------------------------